jgrable634/MSALApp/README.md

 app-debug.apk (COMPLETE) - Compiled version of the final product of the app, made in Android Studio.

-myApplication4 - Source Code of the app, made in Android Studio.
+myApplication4 (COMPLETE) - Source Code of the app, made in Android Studio.

 REQUIRES service account credentials file named "credentials.json"